-• Your survey plan is not implemented according to the plan, or any practical adjustment once onsite (for example it would be acceptable to choose to use a larger plot size when onsite if stocking density is not as good as planned).
+- You do not get your survey plan checked - Your survey plan is checked but it was based on incorrect information - Your survey plan is not implemented according to the plan (allowing for practical adjustments made once onsite, e.g. it would be acceptable to choose to use a larger plot size if stocking density is not as good as planned).